sou-19/Sowjanya-shetty/README.md

 ## 💡 Fun Quote

 > *"I'll solve problems using the power I've been given.
-This is the new world of code."*
+This is the new world of exploring and learning."*

 ---